kevin5k/CE7454_2018_Project_Group11/README.md

 The VGG model can achieve 91.5% accuracy
 The Resnet model can achieve 92.2% accuracy

-Because VGG comsume lesser memory, and perform almost the same, we choose VGG as our base in the next phase
+Because VGG consumes lesser memory, and perform almost the same, we choose VGG as our base in the phase 2.

 ### Pretrained Model